al1Null/surf-compare/README.md

 # surf-compare
-csgo surf times compare b/w users
+Compare csgo surf stats

 # How does it work?
 .txt files of both users' data needs to be placed in the raw_data/ folder

-### each file needs to be formatted accordingly:
+### Each file needs to be formatted accordingly:
 where the name of the file is the name of player (and file type is a .txt)